 - Build researcher expertise in sustainable practices to support resource conservation, waste minimization and sustainable purchasing in the research community.

 - Foster distributed leadership and audience led action to support a culture of sustainability and amplify impact.

-- Achieve measurable resource conservation and waste reduction in research spaces (energy, water, waste) through behaviour change initiatives.
+- Achieve measurable resource conservation and waste reduction in research spaces (energy, water, waste) through climate action.

 - Identify building system and lab equipment performance optimization opportunities.

 Continuous Improvement & Innovation

 - Demonstrate program impact to maintain executive support, enhance audience motivation and recognition, and support UBC’s commitment to be a sustainability leader.

 - Improve program outcomes based on annual feedback, assessment, best practices and research into Green Labs initiatives.

 - Foster innovative problem solving of Green Labs relevant challenges.